 What are some common pitfalls when using PHP upload scripts?

-One common pitfall when using PHP upload scripts is not properly validating file types before allowing them to be uploaded.
+One common pitfall when using PHP upload scripts is not properly validating the file type before allowing it to be uploaded.
 This can lead to security vulnerabilities such as allowing malicious files to be uploaded to the server.
-To solve this issue, always validate the file type using a whitelist of allowed file extensions before moving the file to the upload directory.
+To solve this issue, always check the file type using functions like `mime_content_type()` or `pathinfo()` before moving the file to the upload directory.

-echo "Invalid file type.
-Only JPG, JPEG, PNG, and GIF files are allowed.";
+die('Invalid file type.
+Only JPEG, PNG, and GIF files are allowed.');

 move_uploaded_file($_FILES['file']['tmp_name'], 'uploads/' . $_FILES['file']['name']);